 The Group primarily financed its operations through shareholder's equity, borrowings and cash generated from operations.
-During the Year, the liquidity of the Group was closely monitored by the Board and the Group reviews its working capital and finance requirements on a regular basis.
+During the year ended 31 December 2020, the liquidity of the Group was closely monitored by the Board and the Group reviews its working capital and finance requirements on a regular basis.